Job Market Paper

 Works in Progress

-The Unseen Economy. (with Morgan Hardy, Gisella Kagy and Monica Lambon-Quayefio) (draft available upon request)
+Beyond Informality: The Importance of Residential-Based Businesses. (with Morgan Hardy, Gisella Kagy and Monica Lambon-Quayefio) (draft coming soon)

 Won't You Hire Your Neighboring Firm Owner?
 Experimental Evidence on the Benefits of Small Firm Consolidation. (with Morgan Hardy and Jamie McCasland)